 You can only go so far in protecting your system, but if you backup different versions of your data to the cloud, then irrespective of what happens on your PC, backup copies of your data will always survive.

-More information: Ransomware - how to protect yourself.
+More information: How to protect yourself from ransomware.